-The superior honor roll and honor roll are instituted for the purpose of recognizing and stimulating scholastic achievement.
+The superior honor roll and honor roll are instituted for the purpose of recognizing and stimulating scholastic achievement at the conclusion of each semester.

 Part 1 - SUPERIOR HONOR ROLL

 To be eligible for the Superior Honor Roll a student must have an average of 96% or above and cannot have any grade below 77%.